shastaxc/organizer/ReadMe.md

 You can also turn on the verbose setting in the file `addons/reorganizer/data/settings.xml` by adding this to the "global" section: `<verbose>true</verbose>`

+It is not recommended to use Storage as a dump bag.
+If you have gear in there, it will not be able to be retrieved if you're at a nomad moogle.
+Storage is only accessible inside a Mog House.

 ## Known Issues
 * Will not work if gear you need for your job is in Inventory and already equipped.